Sue-Holding/Sue-Holding/README.md

 ## Hi there, my name's Sue!👋

 I'm a **Full Stack Open Source developer** in training at **Chas Academy** in Stockholm.
-I am currently looking for a LIA placement between **3rd November 2025 to 5th April 2026** to focus putting my new skills into practice in the work place.
+I am currently looking for a LIA placement between **10th November 2025 to 26th April 2026** to focus putting my new skills into practice in the work place.

-In my free time after coding, I'm a mum of an almost 3-year-old, which keeps me on my toes and makes life extra fun 🥰
+In my free time after coding, I'm a mum of an energetic 3-year-old, which keeps me on my toes and makes life extra fun 🥰

 ![momtocat400](https://github.com/user-attachments/assets/9eed4375-038b-4093-bbbd-47095b984cf8)